najamoe/SimonGame/README.md

 # SimonGame

-A fun memory game where players have to remember a growing sequence og blinking lights that the game produces.
+A fun memory game where players have to remember a growing sequence of blinking lights that the game produces.
 Its time a player accuratly repeats the sequence, a new color is added to the sequence, making it harder as each round is completer.
 The goal is to see, how long a sequence the player can remember correctly.